UTKcataloging/mods_to_rdf/docs/source/top_level_elements/genre.rst

 genre[@valueURI = '']
 ---------------------

-There are ~190 records in the Smokies Postcards collection that have empty :code:`genre` elements, and empty :code:`@valueURI` attributes; e.g. `100233:1 <https://digital.lib.utk.edu/collections/islandora/object/100233:1/datastream/MODS/view>`_.
+There are ~190 records in the Smokies Postcards collection that have empty `genre` elements, and empty `@valueURI` attributes; e.g. `100233:1 <https://digital.lib.utk.edu/collections/islandora/object/100233:1/datastream/MODS/view>`_.

 .. code-block:: xml